kragen/derctuo/markdown/modelica-notes.md

 Etc.
 ----

-Modelica supports compile-time units checking, but I'm not yet clear that its units support extends to full vector-space dimensional analysis.
+Modelica supports compile-time units checking, but I’m not yet clear that its units support extends to full vector-space dimensional analysis.